unicorn-engine/unicorn/msvc/readme.txt

 :: Info from makefiles

 This info is compiled here together to help with deciding on the build settings to use.
-It may or may not be of use to anyone else once this builds ok :)
+It may or may not be of use to anyone in the future once this all builds ok :)

 QEMU_INCLUDES=-I$(SRC_PATH)/tcg -I$(SRC_PATH)/tcg/$(ARCH) -I. -I$(SRC_PATH) -I$(SRC_PATH)/include
 QEMU_CFLAGS=-m32 -D__USE_MINGW_ANSI_STDIO=1 -DWIN32_LEAN_AND_MEAN -DWINVER=0x501 -D_GNU_SOURCE -D_FILE_OFFSET_BITS=64 -D_LARGEFILE_SOURCE -Wstrict-prototypes -Wredundant-decls -Wall -Wundef -Wwrite-strings -Wmissing-prototypes -fno-strict-aliasing -fno-common -DUNICORN_HAS_X86 -DUNICORN_HAS_ARM -DUNICORN_HAS_M68K -DUNICORN_HAS_ARM64 -DUNICORN_HAS_MIPS -DUNICORN_HAS_MIPSEL -DUNICORN_HAS_MIPS64 -DUNICORN_HAS_MIPS64EL -DUNICORN_HAS_SPARC -fPIC